Jazz Chisholm Player Props: Marlins vs. Braves

-Jazz Chisholm -- hitting .263 with a double, two home runs, a walk and five RBI in his past 10 games -- will be in action for the Miami Marlins versus the Atlanta Braves, with Bryce Elder on the hill, on May 2 at 6:40 PM ET.
+On Wednesday, Jazz Chisholm (on the back of going 0-for-4) and the Miami Marlins face the Atlanta Braves, whose starting pitcher will be Kyle Wright.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Cubs.
+He had a hitless showing in his most recent game (0-for-4) against the Braves.

 Jazz Chisholm Game Info & Props vs. the Braves